10 Halloween Costumes to Show Off Your Bisexuality

 Image/Marvel

-Oh Loki.
+Oh, Loki.
 So many options.
-You could go with the real, actual, mythological Loki, the trickster god who seduced giants and gave birth to an eight-legged horse, while also having some interesting subtext going on with Odin (another god who, though never shown sleeping with a man in the texts, is absolutely coded as not just bi but vers, and in a socially stigmatized way).
+You could go with the actual mythological Loki — the trickster god who seduced giants and gave birth to an eight-legged horse.
+(He also had some interesting subtext going on with Odin, another god who, though never shown sleeping with men in the texts, is absolutely coded not just as bisexual, but vers, and in a socially stigmatized way.)
 All you need to pull off mythic Loki is some green-toned Ren Faire garb, which has the added bonus of being weather appropriate for those of us in the Northern hemisphere.

-Then there's the Marvel Lokis, and, what with all the variants running around in the recent TV series, the possibilities are endless.
+Then there's the Marvel Lokis, and with all the variants running around in the recent TV series, the possibilities are endless.
 Crocodile Loki, Lady Loki from the comics run, original classic comics Loki with the silly horned helmet, or any of the variants featured in the show.
 Hell, make up your own variant Loki, there's room for that!
-You become the Loki you want to see in the world!
+Be the Loki you wish to see in the world!

 A happy and smiling couple in halloween costumes of devil and leopard with party accessories over grey background